 What Is the Atlas Crate?

 As with all KiwiCo products, the Atlas Crate subscription is mailed to you monthly.
 Inside you’ll find nearly everything you’ll need to construct that month’s creative creations.
 Our box came with nearly everything we needed to complete the projects.
 Since there was a recipe for trail mix included, we needed to get our own food ingredients to cook that project.
-(This isn’t Amazon Fresh – it’s a monthly activity box.)
+(This isn’t Freshly – it’s a monthly activity box.)

 The kit pieces were well made.
 The items that needed to handle more stress are made of plastic or solid wood.
 Sometimes kit manufacturers will try to cut down shipping costs by using heavy cardboard as a material.
 This can work but ultimately isn’t as durable as going with plastic.
 It was a nice touch in our kit.

 The pieces that snapped together were impressive.
-Neither myself or my son were able to unsnap them once the globe was put together.
+Neither I or my son were able to unsnap them once the globe was put together.
 It’s one example of how well engineered KiwiCo products tend to be.

 The instruction booklet was well written.
 Instructions were clear – in a nice, colorful format as well.
 If your child can put together a Lego Kit, he or she can handle building projects with the Atlas Crate.

-Our Hands On Atlas Crate Review
+Our Hands-On Atlas Crate Review

-As with all subscription box services, a Atlas Crate membership provides different themed projects shipped to your door every month.
+As with all subscription box services, an Atlas Crate membership provides different themed projects shipped to your door every month.
 KiwiCo highlights three different boxes on their website.
 One involves building a flutter fish windsock.
 Another is about Peru – so crafts are centered towards exploring that culture.

 As we mentioned earlier, the Atlas Crate is for geography fans.
-My 10 year old son enjoys history and geography, which tend to travel together at this age.
-We therefore tackled the crate together.
+My 10-year-old son enjoys history and geography, which tend to travel together at this age.
+We, therefore, tackled the crate together.
 I’ll include a mix of my and my son’s opinions in this section.
 We were provided a free crate to use for our review.

 Our review will cover one of the projects from our crate.
 Since he’s 10, I decided to take a very hands-off approach to my involvement in building our project.
 I was available if he needed my help – but since I was taking pictures the entire time I was a bit busy, and just let him decide if he needed any adult hands.

 Inside all the parts for the project are nicely laid out.
 He decided to tackle building his own globe.
 He took out the instructions and followed them step by step.
 The only issue he had was opening one of the sealed plastic bags.
-I didn’t have a scissors handy and he wasn’t strong enough to rip it open so he needed my help.
+I didn’t have scissors handy and he wasn’t strong enough to rip it open so he needed my help.
 It was a little weird that all the other plastic bags were resealable except for that one – but that’s more of a curiosity than a complaint.